-Special Psalms Help Pakistani Christians with Persecution, Pandemic, and Unity
+Special Psalms Help Pakistani Christians with Persecution, Pandemic, and Disunity

 As Christians observe the International Day of Prayer for the Persecuted Church (IDOP) this month, many will place high on their prayer list the nation of Pakistan, ranked the fifth most difficult place in the world to follow Jesus.

-Yet amid the prejudice, discrimination, and persecution faced by Pakistani Christians, many believers there have a unique resource to draw upon at the heart of their worship: contextualized psalms.
+Yet amid the prejudice, discrimination, and persecution faced by believers there, many Pakistani Christians have a unique resource to draw upon at the heart of their worship: contextualized psalms.

 A century ago, the Book of Psalms was translated into Pakistan’s predominant language, Punjabi, in versified form [see historical sidebar below].
 Commonly referred to as the Punjabi Zabur, these poetic metrical songs can unequivocally be regarded as the most accustomed, read, sung, recited, and memorized part of Scripture by the body of Christ in Pakistan.

-Corporate worship within Pakistani churches (which are overwhelmingly ethnically Punjabi) is considered incomplete if the zabur are excluded.
+Corporate worship within Pakistani churches (which are overwhelmingly ethnically Punjabi) is considered incomplete if the Zabur are excluded.
 As the deepest expression of indigenous Christianity, they can rightly be viewed as the heart of Christian worship in Pakistan and have given its believers an unrivaled familiarity with the Book of Psalms.

 As a child in Pakistan, I learned many of the psalms in Punjabi, my native language.
 Early in the morning, before we’d go to school or work, my father would sing them melodiously, and the tunes and beautiful words would bring unexplainable peace and comfort to my mind and heart.
 Our house faced the main mosque in the area, and the adhan, the daily call to prayer sung by the imam, was loud through the minaret speakers.
-However, as I listened to the zabur from my father, the call to prayer would fade from my ears.
+However, as I listened to the Zabur from my father, the call to prayer would fade from my ears.

 The Punjabi Psalms play a vital role in the church liturgies and the sociocultural gatherings of Pakistani Christians.
 Psalm 24 is the opening psalm at a church service, while Psalm 72 is normally sung at the end.
 Psalm 20 is regularly sung at funerals and at the graveyard to express grief and sorrow, Psalm 45 is used at church wedding ceremonies, and Psalm 127 is read and preached at the birth of a child.
-At my wedding, the traditional band in my wife’s hometown suggested playing the zabur and performed Psalm 24, even though its members were all Muslim.
+At my wedding, the traditional band in my wife’s hometown suggested playing the Zabur and performed Psalm 24, even though its members were all Muslim.

-Today the zabur play a significant role in how Pakistani Christians address persecution, the pandemic, and church unity.
+Today the Zabur play a significant role in how Pakistani Christians address persecution, the pandemic, and church unity.

 1) Perseverance amid persecution

 Present-day Christians in Pakistan are a struggling community and often looked down upon by the majority.
 Many are forced to engage in jobs that are considered menial and thus experience rejection and alienation.
-Christians are even called by rather troubling and insulting terms that centuries ago were used for lower caste groups.
+Christians are even called by rather insulting terms that centuries ago were used for lower caste groups.

 Many Pakistanis look at Christians as people who are born to do messy jobs that no one else is willing to perform.
 Even at the government level, sweeping and latrine-cleaning jobs are often advertised in such a way as to clearly indicate that only Christians can apply.
 This is open discrimination, indicating that such a mentality toward Christians is deeply rooted in society.
 It also demonstrates how one community perceives itself to be innately superior and views the other community to be innately filthy and without any dignity.